ChnMasterOG/tp78_v2/README-EN.md

         1. Fixed the problem that some hardware OLEDs do not works when powered on.

         2. Add release firmwares with start address 0x0.

+        3. Fixed BUG: Any button that pops up will cause all buttons to pop up.